Faculty Row

 № 14, the Professor of Entomology’s residence, “so closely guarded by trees… that many people who spent a long time on the campus never knew of its existence,” was razed in 1926 to clear the site for the new Weather Bureau building now known as Wills House.
 From 1897 onward it had been the home of Professor Rufus Pettit and his wife Jessie.
 They moved to a lovely new-built (1925) bungalow with eyebrow dormers and matching porch roof at 236 Cowley Avenue in the Oak Ridge subdivision.8

 When Robert Shaw was named the eleventh President of the College in 1928, he and his family moved from № 5 to № 2.
-Upon his retirement in 1941 President Emeritus Shaw and his wife May moved to a new home in Shaw Estates. № 2 became a women’s cooperative house aptly named “Shaw House.”
+Upon his retirement in 1941 President Emeritus Shaw and his wife May moved to a new home on their sizeable property north of the City that would later become Shaw Estates, and № 2 became a women’s cooperative house aptly named “Shaw House.”

 In 1945–1946, houses № 1 through № 5 were torn down and replaced with the West Circle residence halls of Gilchrist, Yakeley, and Landon.
 In its last year and a half, № 3 had been used as the original International Center.9